cksource/cksource-monitoring/README.md

 ## Editing test data

-All test resources are located in `src/data` folder.
-Split into separate test type files:
+All test resources are located in `src/checks` folder.
+Split into separate files by check type:
- - `PING_DATA`
+ - `PING`
- - `DOMAINS_DATA`
+ - `DOMAINS`
- - `CERTIFICATES_DATA`
+ - `CERTIFICATES`

-Each file contains set of data of given type, groupped by organization (Tiugo, CKSource, Tiny, ButterCMS, etc.).
+Each file contains set of check objects of given type, groupped by organization (Tiugo, CKSource, Tiny, ButterCMS, etc.).